conda/infrastructure/HOW_WE_USE_GITHUB.md

 ### Are there any templates to use as responses for commonly-seen issues?

-Some of the same types of issues appear regularly (_e.g._, issues that are duplicates of others, tickets that should be filed in the Anaconda issue tracker, errors that are due to a user's specific setup/environment, etc.).
+Some of the same types of issues appear regularly (_e.g._, issues that are duplicates of others, issues that should be filed in the Anaconda issue tracker, errors that are due to a user's specific setup/environment, etc.).

 Below are some boilerplate responses for the most commonly-seen issues to be sorted: